 My main research interest is computer vision, i.e. the intersection of computer science, machine learning and artificial intelligence that investigates methods of analyzing and understanding the visual world.
 My Ph.D. work focused on vision algorithms for first-person (egocentric) cameras that approximate a person's field of view.
 Motivated by the recent success of deep neural network models in vision, and inspired by many collaborations with developmental psychologists, my current work aims at exploring the interdependency of human learning and machine learning.
 Can understanding visual learning in toddlers help us improve artificial vision models, and can we use artificial vision models as proxies to helps us better understand human vision?

 This is the author's version of the work.
 It is posted here for your personal use.
 Not for redistribution.
 The definitive Version of Record was published in the Proceedings of the 17th ACM International Conference on Multimodal Interaction.

-During my first two years at Indiana University, I helped teaching the following courses as an associate instructor:
+During my first two years as a graduate student I helped teaching the following courses:

 I have also been asked to give various guest lectures in computer vision related courses both at the graduate and undergraduate level (e.g. CSCI B490 - Introduction to Computer Vision or CSCI B657 - Computer Vision.

-Inspired by playing foosball inbetween classes, my friend and I developed a software capable of tracking all key components of a foosball game in real time (30+ FPS).
-It was a project for a computer vision class that we took in the spring 2012 semester and a lot of fun to realize.
+Inspired by playing foosball in-between classes, a friend and I developed a software capable of tracking all key components of a foosball game in real time (30+ FPS).
+It was a project for a computer vision class that we took in the Spring 2012 semester and a lot of fun to realize.
 A video of our results can be seen here.

-Lastly, I don't only like to analyze photos, I also love taking them.
-Although I took some photography classes as an undergraduate, I am far from being a professional.
-However, I am a proud owner of a Canon SLR camera and you can check out a very sparse selection of my photos below.
-Feel free to also check out my Flickr account for more.
+Lastly, I don't just like to work on algorithms that analyze photos, I also love taking them!
+Although I took a few photography classes as an undergraduate, I am far from being a professional.
+However, I am a proud owner of a Canon SLR camera, and you can check out a very sparse selection of my photos below: